evmcnb/quartz/content/snippets/Oxygen requirements.md

 ## Reservoir (non-rebreath) mask

-Reservoir masks deliver oxygen at concentrations between 60% and 90% when used at a flow rate of 10–15 l/min.³
+Reservoir masks deliver [[Snippets/Oxygen|Oxygen]] at concentrations between 60% and 90% when used at a flow rate of 10–15 l/min.³

 ## Simple face mask: